Twipped/InterviewThis/InterviewThis.md

 -	What is the rhythm to the work around here?
 Is there a time of year that it's all hands on deck and we're pulling all-nighters, or is it pretty consistent throughout the year?
 How about during the week / month?
 Is it pretty evenly spread throughout the week / month, or are there crunch days?

 -	In my career, I've primarily enjoyed working with big / small / growing / independent / private / public / family-run companies.
 If that's the case, how successful will I be at your firm?

+- What made you (the interviewer) choose to join this company?

 -	Who are the heroes at your company?
 What characteristics do the people who are most celebrated have in common with each other?
 Conversely, what are the characteristics that are common to the promising people you hired, but who then flamed out and failed or left?
 As I'm considering whether or not I'd be successful here, how should I think about the experiences of the heroes and of the flame-outs?